 General Information 1.6 - 1.10

 1.6.
-How To Get Through the First Two Weeks at the School of Music & Dance
+How To Get Through the First Week as a Music Major at SJSU

 1.7.
-Curriculum Advisories
+Curriculum Advisories (see Forms)

 1.8.
 Applied Lesson Codes

-All Music Majors must complete the following steps before obtaining their lesson and special study registration codes:
+Enrolling in applied lessons requires additional steps: unlike most classes at SJSU, the "course number" for these classes are not listed by the Registrar.
+Music Majors must complete the following steps before obtaining their lesson and special study registration codes:

 - Pick up the Music Use Fee Registration Card from the School office.